quiode/Analysis_II_Cheat_Sheet/cheat_sheet.typ

 ]

 #note()[
   To compute the area enclosed by the border given by a parameterization $gamma$.
 Choose $X$ as the area that $gamma$ encloses.
-Find f such that it satisfies the formula below and compute the line-integral
+Find $f$ such that it satisfies the formula below and compute the line-integral
   $
     "Area"(X) = integral_X 1 d x d y = integral_X (diff f_2) / (diff x) - (diff f_1) / (diff y) =  integral_gamma f dot d vec(s)
   $